YokedDiagram/PerformanceLens/README.md

-# Pred X
+# PefrormanceLens

-### Multi-modal Performance Prediction in Microservices Based Applications
+### Fine-Grained Latency Distribution Prediction for Microservice Call Chains in Cloud-Native Applications
-PredX is a Neural Network model that utilizes a hybrid Graph Neural Network/Gated Recurrent Unit architecture to predict latency distribution of an API request.
+PerformanceLens is a Neural Network model that utilizes a hybrid Graph Neural Network/Gated Recurrent Unit architecture to predict latency distribution of an API request.
 Not only do we predict end-to-end latency distribution but also the distribution of individual microservice calls involved in an API request.

 ### Datasets
 This repository provides a way to reproduce the results on two benchmark datasets: Train Ticket and MicroSS.